HOMESCHOOL RESOURCES

 Creature Feature

 Stories about animals speak to the minds and hearts of young children in a way nothing else can.
 Students ages 2 through 6 and their caregivers will learn simple science facts and build empathy toward animals through early childhood best practices such as movement, pretend play, and storytelling.
-Children will also get to meet and touch a real Ambassador Animal who was a character in the puppet story!
+Children will also get to meet (but not touch) a real Ambassador Animal who was a character in the puppet story!

 The story of the day will be chosen based on which Ambassador Animal is ready to meet guests that day.
 Neither the story or the ambassador animal will be known until right before the program.